nsridatta/SpringbootAngularTestRepo/Server/readme.md

 9. TDD style of approach

-**Note**: You shall not see the default Spring boot banner as that is turned off by default in the application-dev.properties file
+**Note**: You shall not see the default Spring boot banner, as that is turned off by default in the application-dev.properties file